unl-nimbus-lab/pymavswarm/README.md

 # pymavswarm

+## What is `pymavswarm`?

 `pymavswarm` is a Python library implemented to enable interaction with drone swarms using the MAVLink protocol.
 This library supports reading MAVLink messages sent from multiple agents in a swarm and sending MAVLink messages to agents within the swarm.
 Such functionality ultimately enables development of new swarm applications such as ground control stations.

+## Main features

+Here are some of the main features of `pymavswarm`:

+- Easily send MAVLink commands to multiple drones, simultaneously
+- Monitor the state of swarm drone agents
+- Implement custom commands and swarm algorithms
+- Develop applications for on-board companion computers
+- Implement custom swarm ground control stations
+- Log incoming MAVLink messages for future evaluation and debugging

 ## Dependencies